meibegger/gulp-project-setup/README.md

 # Gulp Project Setup

-The files in this repo are intended to give you a fast setup of a simple web-project using Gulp to transpile and pack your files to a `dist` folder.
+The files in this repo are intended to give you a fast setup of a simple web-project using Gulp to build your files to a `dist` folder.

 ## Features
 - Copy the HTML files
 - Transpile ES6 to ES5 with Babel and pack everything with Browserify
-- Transpile SCSS to CSS
+- Transpile SCSS to CSS  and Autoprefix
 - Minify CSS and JS and genarate sourcemaps
 - Minify images
 - Genarate a JSDoc Documentation
 - Start a web-server with live-reload

 ## Getting started
-Install Gulp globally ...
+Install Gulp globally (if you haven't done so yet) ...
 ```
 $ npm install gulp -g
 ```
-... and install the project setup
+... and install the project dependencies
 ```
 $ npm install
 ```